Hierophobia-The Fear of Holy Objects

 Trauma

-If someone has a morbid fear of priests, the truth may well be that they were physically assaulted in a sacred space or by a religious figure.
+If someone has a morbid fear of clergy such as a priest, they may have been physically assaulted in a sacred space or by a religious figure.
 What this means is that the issue isn’t the robe or church but that someone wearing those robes made this individual feel unsafe and violated.
-As a result, they may never recover from this experience unless they seek professional help.
+As a result, they may never recover from this experience without professional help.

 Genetics